 Not all camelids are llamas, you know!
 Those furry-faced, long-lashed creatures staring back at you from the pages of Peru travel brochures could actually be one of three South American camelids – llamas, alpacas, and vicuñas.
-In this article, we share the differences between the three so that when you embark on your tour of Peru there’s one less tourist out there misidentifying (and, let’s be honest, offending) these iconic animals of Peru.
+In this article, we share the differences among the three so that when you embark on your tour of Peru, there’s one less tourist out there misidentifying (and, let’s be honest, offending) these iconic animals of Peru.

 Of llamas, alpacas, and vicuñas, llamas are the tallest of the species and have longer facers with long, banana-shaped ears.
 Their fur is courser and less uniform than their camelid cousins, meaning you won’t likely find expensive llama wool clothing and textiles in the souvenir shops.
 If you do, make sure you don’t pay too much for it!
 On the contrary, llamas are most useful as pack animals, as they can carry as much as one quarter of their weight.
 Did you know that the Incas once used the llamas to transport goods throughout their vast empire?

 Alpacas are about half the size of llamas, have pear-shaped, symmetrical ears, bear a fine coat, and are more uniform in color.
 They’re most often seen in herds, so keep your eyes peeled as you traverse the high-altitude Andean landscapes on your custom Peru vacation.
-Unlike llama fur, it is the alpaca fur that you will likely pay top dollar for at handicraft markets throughout Peru.
+Unlike llama fur, it is the alpaca fur that you will most likely pay top dollar for at handicraft markets throughout Peru.
 A Tip: The softer-than-cashmere alpaca fiber comes in as many as 22 colors, so you should probably make room in your suitcase now for that alpaca scarf, sweater, or throw blanket.
 Chances are that after one brush with the soft fiber, you’ll be taking it home as your official Peru trip souvenir.

 While alpacas and llamas are the domesticated of the camelids, vicuñas are the wild ones.
 On your tour of Peru, you won’t find a vicuña tied up to a hitching post grazing on grass with perfectly coifed hair.
 Instead, you’ll spot their slender form prancing across the high Andes.
 They are shy creatures, so your chances of snapping a selfie with this camelid are slim to none.
 But good luck!
 As an endangered and protected species, their heavenly soft fur can only be shorn every three years.
 As a result, expect to pay upwards of $3,000 for a vicuña wool item at the shops.
 Fun Fact: During Inca times, their wool was reserved for Inca rulers and royalty only.